TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 # TPT Social trading

+## Version 2025.8.14.555 (15 August, 2025)
+### Changes
+* Added loading bar to the header tabs for situations when metatrader data is not yet loaded.

 ## Version 2025.8.13.634 (13 August, 2025)
 ### Changes
 * Several parameters in leader's profile which cannot be changed marked grey.